-No, seriously.
+Seriously.
 I routinely order extra cheese.
 On everything.
-Also, my little "selfie" on this page is me WITH makeup.
-Specifically, a rather pathetic attempt at it.
-I'm "aces" at styling other people, but not myself.
 When you meet me, I'll probably be wearing my hair in some version of a messy bun.
-I'm real, and so are you.
+These snazzy pics of me on my website include full hair and makeup.
+I needed to treat myself.
+But I'm real, and so are you.
 Flawed IS beautiful, so bring it.

 People fascinate me.
 I've been known to conduct full blown interviews of complete strangers, sing or dance with street performers, and converse with just about anybody.
 I have a great love of urban street photography because of the keen observation it takes.
 It's a fascinating opportunity to study people and their body language, behavior, and expression.
 I do this as often as possible and never share that work with anyone.
 Somehow, it keeps my feet to the earth.